inventree/inventree-docs/docs/start/config.md

 To support install specific settings, a simple configuration file `config.yaml` is provided.
 This configuration file is loaded by the InvenTree server at runtime.
 Settings specific to a given install should be adjusted in `config.yaml`.

-The default InvenTree config file is located at `./InvenTree/config.yaml`

-!!! tip "Configuration File Location"
+#### Configuration File Location

+The InvenTree server tries to locate the `config.yaml` configuration file on startup, in the following locations:

-    The config file can be placed elsewhere, and specified with the `INVENTREE_CONFIG_FILE` environment variable.
+1. Location is specified by the `INVENTREE_CONFIG_FILE` environment variable
+2. Located in the same local directory as the InvenTree source code

+!!! tip "Config File Location"
+    When the InvenTree server boots, it will report the location where it expects to find the configuration file

-A configuration file *template* can be found on [GitHub](https://github.com/inventree/InvenTree/blob/master/InvenTree/config_template.yaml)
+The configuration file *template* can be found on [GitHub](https://github.com/inventree/InvenTree/blob/master/InvenTree/config_template.yaml)

 !!! info "Template File"
     The default configuration file (as defined by the template linked above) will be copied to the specifed configuration file location on first run, if a configuration file is not found in that location.